Biography

 A champion of commissioning and premiering the music of today, Măcelaru has commissioned premieres from over 52 composers across his titled positions in Paris, Cologne and Cabrillo.
 This illustrious group of composers includes Wynton Marsalis, Tan Dun, Gabriela Lena Frank, Jennifer Higdon, Jake Heggie, Nico Muhly, Sean Shepherd and Gabriella Smith.

-Măcelaru was born in Timișoara, Romania and comes from a musical family.
-As the youngest of ten children, all of whom received instrumental lessons at an early age, Măcelaru excelled on the violin.
-His studies took him from Romania to the Interlochen Arts Academy in Michigan, University of Miami in Florida and Rice University in Houston, where he studied conducting with Larry Rachleff.
-He then deepened his knowledge at Tanglewood Music Center and Aspen Music Festival in masterclasses with David Zinman, Rafael Frühbeck de Burgos, Oliver Knussen and Stefan Asbury.
+Măcelaru was born in Timișoara, Romania, and comes from a musical family.
+As the youngest of ten children, all of whom received instrumental lessons at an early age, Măcelaru moved at age 17 to the United States to attend the Interlochen Arts Academy in Michigan, where he served as concertmaster of the Arts Academy Orchestra.
+He pursued his higher education at the University of Miami in Florida and Rice University’s Shepherd School of Music in Houston, where he studied conducting with Larry Rachleff.
+He then deepened his knowledge at Tanglewood Music Centerand Aspen Music Festival in masterclasses with David Zinman, Rafael Frühbeck de Burgos, Oliver Knussen and Stefan Asbury.

 Măcelaru was the youngest concertmaster in the history of the Miami Symphony Orchestra and made his Carnegie Hall debut with that orchestra at the age of 19.
 He also played in the first violin section of the Houston Symphony for two seasons.
 His international career was launched in 2012 when he was asked to step in for Pierre Boulez with the Chicago Symphony Orchestra.
 During that same year, he received the Solti Emerging Conductor Award, followed by the Solti Conducting Award in 2014.